 - A short online course “How to achieve the SDGs” by SDG Academy providing an overview of the SDGs and their significance*;

-- Three knowledge-based SDG-GE (General Education) courses; and
+- Two to Three** knowledge-based SDG-GE (General Education) courses; and

-- One SDG-SE (Social Engagement) course or at least 80 hours of co-curricular volunteer activity (SDG-VA)
+- One SDG-SE (Social Engagement) course; or at least 26 hours of co-curricular volunteer activity (SDG-VA); or Future 17 Sustainable Development Goals Challenge Programme

 * Students have to complete an online quiz in the Blackboard site designated for the SDG Study Scheme as a fulfillment of this component.
 For the registration of the Blackboard site, please click here.